Adibvafa/CodonTransformer/README.md

 - `display_organism_dropdown(organism2id: Dict[str, int], container: UserContainer) -> None`

-  Displays a dropdown widget for selecting an organism from a list and updates the organism ID in the provided container.
+  Display a dropdown widget for selecting an organism from a list and updates the organism ID in the provided container.

 - `display_protein_input(container: UserContainer) -> None`

-  Displays a widget for entering a protein sequence and saves the entered sequence to the container.
+  Display a widget for entering a protein sequence and saves the entered sequence to the container.

 - `format_model_output(output: DNASequencePrediction) -> str`

-  Formats the DNA sequence prediction output in a visually appealing and easy-to-read manner.
-Takes a `DNASequencePrediction` object and returns a formatted string.
+  Format the DNA sequence prediction output in a visually appealing and easy-to-read manner.
+Take a `DNASequencePrediction` object and return a formatted string.

 ### Usage
 Checkout our [Google Colab Notebook](https://adibvafa.github.io/CodonTransformer/GoogleColab) for an example use case!